 Our lunch meals are planned on a two-week menu cycle.
 Federal regulations require that we offer minimum portion sizes of meat, fruit and/or vegetable, grains/breads and fluid milk during every lunch meal service.
 The portion sizes are designed to meet the needs of growing children and, as a rule, we increase the sizes as the children grow older.
-We make a concerted effort to offer whole grains at least twice a week and we offer fresh fruits and vegetables every day.
+Whole grains are offered every day and we offer fresh fruits and vegetables every day.
 Students are allowed to serve themselves all the fresh fruits and vegetables they will eat.
-The menu cycle provides for variety and allows us to make the most efficient use of the donated commodities, especially seasonal fresh fruits .We offer 1% and skim milk, as well as 100% fruit and vegetable juices.
+The menu cycle provides for variety and allows us to make the most efficient use of the donated commodities, especially seasonal fresh fruits .We offer, 1% and skim milk, as well as 100% fruit and vegetable juices.